-During the year the Company was operating online through its Online Trading Platform at the website www.pro-choice.com.cy.
+The Company is operating online through its Online Trading Platform at the website www.pro-choice.com.cy.

 Disclosure Policy

 The Company discloses information in relation to its capital requirements on an annual basis.

 The disclosures are published on the website of the Company five months after the financial year end.